collingsandrew/milestone-project-3/README.md

 ## Design

 The site features a straightforward, no-frills design focused on logging activities, viewing other users' activities, and motivating them.
 It is designed to be user-friendly, easy to navigate, visually appealing, and responsive.
 The structure of the site ensures simplicity.

-Security features have been implemented to enable password hashing when users sign up for an account.

 ### Imagery